weaveworld/Weaveworld/doc/doc-3-data-binding.md

 # Weaveworld (ῶ) - Data-binding #

-Weaveworld has a two-way data binding in ECMAScript 6 environment, so changing fields of data (e.g., in event handler definition) causes actualization of the corresponding HTML elements.
+Weaveworld has a two-way data binding in ECMAScript 6 environment, so changing fields of data (e.g., in event handler definitions) causes actualization of the corresponding HTML elements.

 ## 'Weaving' - w$weave ##

 Actualization can be directly invoked (e.g., in ECMAScript 5 environment) via the `w$refresh('now',el)` call, where `el` is the element to be actualized.
+Calling only `w$refresh(el)` schedules actualizing the element, and all the scheduled actualization will automatically performed in a short period of time (~1/3 sec).

 There is a `w$weave` utility function to make easy to change data.
-It has a base HTML **element** (which has the current data or list of data-binding), has a **mode**, i.e., how to change current data or list, and may have the **data** for the change.
+That is the so called "_weaving_".
+It has a base HTML _**element**_ (which has the current data or list of data-binding), has a **mode**, i.e., how to change current data or list, and may have the **data** for the change.

-`w$refresh` automatizes most of the typical data changes, what can be performed only by a simple call.
+**"Weaving"** (`w$weave`) automatizes most of the typical data manipulations -looking for the HTML element's bound data or list, and making data manipulations-, what can be performed by a simple call.
+In case of weaving, _current data_ means the bound data to the _el_ HTML element (or the first outer HTML element which has bound data).
+And _outer list_ means the list data of the first outer HTML element which has bound _list_ data.

 ```js
 W$TYPE={ $name:'Order',